D3m0nKingx/electrum-ganja-server/HOWTO.md

 Alternatively, if you have the time and nerve, you can import the blockchain yourself.

-As of January 2017 it takes about 3 hours to import the complete blockchain, depending on CPU speed, I/O speed, and your selected pruning limit.
+As of June 2018 it takes just a few mins to import the complete blockchain, depending on CPU speed, I/O speed, and your selected pruning limit.

 It's considerably faster and strongly recommended to index in memory.
 You can use /dev/shm or